JoshMarino/gazebo_and_ros_control/README.md

 > pub3.publish(sine_movement)

 *5) Step 5:*
-Now you can launch the simulation of the robot in gazebo: `roslaunch rrrbot_files rrrbot_launch.launch position:=true` The command should load the RRBot in Gazebo and Rviz.
+Now you can launch the simulation of the robot in Gazebo: `roslaunch rrrbot_files rrrbot_launch.launch position:=true` The command should load the RRRBot in Gazebo and RViz.

 If these changes are made correctly and uniformly, the robot can be extended to as many links as possible with the desired combination of parent and child links, actuation methods and controllers.

 #### Project Extensions ####
-There are many exciting extensions to this project.
-ROS_control and gazebo have many capabilities worth exploring, and their intigration has not been fully documented yet.
+There are many exciting extensions to this project. ros_control and Gazebo have many capabilities worth exploring, and their integration has not been fully documented yet.
 We attempted and succeeded in completing the following extensions:

 * Change the RRRBot to use torque control instead of position control.
 Write a node that stabalizes the RRRBot to a non-equilibrium configuration.
 * Balance the end-effector to a non-equilibrium configuration in the presence of an added mass.

 The following extension was investigated and attempted.
 However, we were not able to implement joint_trajectory_controller in Gazebo:

 * Change the RRRBot to use a joint_trajectory_controller.
 Use this controller to have the RRRBot stabilize to a trajectory.

 #####Torque Control#####
-In order to include torque control, two main changes need to be made to the existing package.
+In order to include torque control, two main changes needed to be made to the existing package.
 We made this extension ny adding a new folder to our rrrbot_files package, called torque_control.
 This file contains the new .yaml file which generates torque commands of type JointEffortController instead of JointPositionController.
-With the new control command, the next addition is to create a publisher node that sends messages to the topic [JointEffortControl](http://wiki.ros.org/robot_mechanism_controllers/JointEffortController).
+With the new control command, the next addition is to create a publisher node that sends messages to the topic [/JointEffortControl](http://wiki.ros.org/robot_mechanism_controllers/JointEffortController).
 This will work on it's own, however it is better practice to interface with the controller via it's [action interface](http://wiki.ros.org/joint_trajectory_action).

 (launch file added argument)

 #####Mass Balance#####
 This extension builds on the torque control of the arm.
-The goal was to balance the torque on the end effector, when an foreign mass is exterted on the end effecter.
-The greatest challenge with coding this extension is filtering through all the Gazebo link_state messages to find the onces that are applicable.
+The goal was to balance the torque on the end effector, when a foreign mass is exterted on the end effector.
+The greatest challenge with coding this extension is filtering through all the Gazebo link_state messages to find the ones that are applicable.
 Two changes were made to the main code.
 1.Step one:
 Add a new block in the launch file to start up the mass balance node.
 2.Step two: